HISTONE DEACETYLASE INHIBITOR

 Istodax is an anticancer drug.
 Istodax is a member of a class of drugs called histone deacetylase inhibitors.
 Istodax is believed to work by killing cancer cells and slowing their growth.

 Istodax is administered by intravenous injection on three specific days of a 28-day cycle.

 Istodax comes in the form of a single-dose vial.

-The FDA-approved label for Istodax lists common side effects including fatigue, infections, nausea, loss of appetite, and low blood cells counts.
+The FDA-approved label for Istodax lists common side effects including fatigue, infections, nausea, loss of appetite, and low blood cell counts.

-Rare but serious side effects listed for Istodax include dangerously low blood cell count, potentially life-threatening infections, fetal harm in pregnant women, and tumor lysis syndrome (a potentially fatal metabolic condition caused when many cancer cells die at the same time).
+Rare but serious side effects listed for Istodax include dangerously low blood cell count, potentially life-threatening infections, cardiac abnormalities, fetal harm, and tumor lysis syndrome (a potentially fatal metabolic condition caused when many cancer cells die at the same time).